msdale/whats-up/README.md

 (github link to mp4)

-See the following demo to understand the functionality available through the REST API using the HTTP POST, PUT, and DELETE methods.
+See the following demos to understand the functionality available through the REST API using the HTTP POST, PUT, and DELETE methods.

 (github link to mp4)

 ## Questions